Ichiro Suzuki: 2007

 In May and June, Suzuki hit in 25 consecutive games, breaking the previous Mariners record set by Joey Cora in 1997.
-Suzuki broke Tim Raines' American League record by stealing 41 consecutive bases without being caught.
+Suzuki broke Tim Raines' AL record by stealing 41 consecutive bases without being caught.
 Suzuki extended the record to 45; the major league record of 50 belongs to Vince Coleman.

-On July 10, 2007, he became the first player to hit an inside-the-park home run in any MLB All-Star Game after an unpredictable hop off the right field wall of AT&T Park in San Francisco.
-It was the first inside-the-park home run of Suzuki's professional career.
-Suzuki was a perfect 3-for-3 in the game and was named the Most Valuable Player in the American League's 5–4 victory.
+On July 10, Suzuki became the first player to hit an inside-the-park home run in an All-Star Game after an unpredictable hop off the right field wall of AT&T Park in San Francisco.
+It was the first inside-the-park home run of his professional career.
+Suzuki was a perfect 3-for-3 in the game and was named the Most Valuable Player in the AL's 5–4 victory.
+On July 29, Suzuki collected his 1,500th MLB hit, the third fastest to reach the MLB milestone behind Simmons and Sisler.

-2007 marked the end of Suzuki's second contract with the Mariners, and he initially told MLB.com that he would likely enter the free agent market, citing the team's lack of success in recent years.
+2007 marked the end of Suzuki's second contract with the Mariners, and he initially told MLB.com that he would likely enter the free agency, citing the team's lack of success in recent years.
 However, Suzuki signed a five-year contract extension with Seattle in July.
 The deal was reported to be worth $90 million, consisting of a $17 million annual salary and $5 million signing bonus.
-The Associated Press reported that Suzuki's contract extension defers $25 million of the $90 million at 5.5% interest until after his retirement, with payments through 2032.
+The Associated Press reported that Suzuki's contract extension deferred $25 million of the $90 million at 5.5% interest until after his retirement, with payments through 2032.
 Other provisions in Suzuki's contract included a yearly housing allowance of more than $30,000, and four first-class round-trip tickets to Japan each year for his family.
 He was provided with either a new Jeep or Mercedes SUV, as well as a personal trainer and interpreter.

-On July 29, 2007, Suzuki collected his 1,500th U.S. hit, the third fastest to reach the MLB milestone behind Al Simmons and George Sisler.